axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

  <p>Religion gave way to <em>politics</em>.
 As the old religion-based systems went off center stage, politics thrived.
 Who shall live and who may die became more&hellip; fluid.</p>

 <h1>No Deification</h1>
  <p>The &ldquo;solution&rdquo; is not the deification of science and technology.
-Science and technology, yes, but their deification, no.</p>
+Science and technology, yes, but their deification, no, no, no.</p>

 <h1>People</h1>
  <p>Today, people can take it from here.</p>